tuna-f1sh/cyme/README.md

 - [x] Controllable block data like `lsd --blocks`
 - [x] Modern drawing of device tree with utf-8 boxes.
 - [x] Nerd font icon look up and icon theming like `lsd --icon`.
+- [x] libusb optional to get more USB data and support other OS with switch from `system_profiler`.
+- [ ] Interface and Device Descriptor icon look up.
+- [ ] Show buses as headers in list mode.
 - [ ] Drawing of headers.
-- [ ] Show buses as headers in list mode.
 - [ ] Tree support of all device interfaces and endpoints.
-- [ ] libusb optional to get more USB data and support other OS with switch from `system_profiler`.
-- [ ] Interface and Device Descriptor icon look up.
 - [ ] User defined icon map and colour import.

 # Install